 Exercise 5.
 Read Text 2 and support or challenge the following statements.
-Make use of the formulas of agreement and disagreement on page 191-194.
+Make use of the formulas of agreement and disagreement on pages 209-212.

 - 1. This is a class of schoolchildren.

 - 2. They are a group of six Ukrainian students.

 - 3. Most of them are exchange students.

 - 4. It's the beginning of their studying.

 - 5. They are countrymen.

 - 6. Ann is responsible for everything.

-- 7. They are good at Ukrainian.

-- 8. Oksana Petrivna is eager to acquaint them with Ukrainian culture.

-- 9. She is a middle-aged person.

-- 10. They are comfortable with each other.

-- 11. Their interests are various.

-- 12. The class is a source of pride.